ebiester/supervillian-kata/README.md

 Users:
 * There are two types of ticket submitters: Supervillians and Villians,
 * There are two types of support employees: Junior and Senior.
+* Users have a username.

 Assigning Tickets:
+* Tickets have a submitting user, assigned user, title and description.
 * Tickets from Supervillians may not be assigned to junior support employees.
-* A new ticket is automatically assigned to a support employee when a previous ticket is closed.
-(This is an evil organization, after all, and some of the most valuable clients are... ahem, some of the most difficult.)
+* A new ticket is automatically assigned to a support employee when a previous ticket is closed and a new ticket is available.
+(This is an evil organization, after all, and some of the most valuable clients are... ahem, some of the most difficult.
+Self organization is not encouraged.)
 * Support employees are immediately assigned a ticket if one is available when they are added.
 * When a ticket is added, it is assigned to an open employee if an eligible employee does not have a ticket.